valeriorichi/postgraduate-exercises/medium-term.md

 The following deliverables are required for each project:

 1. Source code provided (GitHub repo)
+2. Take special account for accessibility issues
+3. Responsiveness - Mobile and web view available
-2. All assumptions should be documented
+4. All assumptions should be documented
-3. All limitations of your solution should be documented
+5. All limitations of your solution should be documented
-4. Instructions of how to run / use app should be provided (README)
+6. Instructions of how to run / use app should be provided (README)

 ---